Rolex Submariner vs Explorer: Decide Which One's You

 Rolex watches are known for their exceptional quality, durability, and precision.
 Both the Submariner and the Explorer are no exception, featuring top-of-the-line materials and construction.

-The Submariner is a watch designed for divers, and it has a robust Oystersteel case and bracelet that can withstand the rigors of deep-sea exploration.
+Rolex designed the Submariner for divers, giving it a robust Oystersteel case and bracelet.
+This ensures the watch can withstand deep-sea exploration.

-The Oystersteel used in the Submariner's construction is a highly resistant alloy, known for its exceptional durability, scratch resistance, and anti-corrosion properties.
-It is designed to maintain its luster even in the harshest environments.
+Rolex uses highly resistant Oystersteel in the Submariner's construction.
+This alloy is known for its durability, scratch resistance, and anti-corrosion properties.
+Moreover, it maintains its luster even in the harshest environments.

-Additionally, the Submariner features a unidirectional rotatable bezel made of ceramic or aluminum, depending on the model.
-The bezel is designed to allow divers to accurately measure their dive time, and it can only be moved in a counterclockwise direction to prevent accidental extension of the dive time.
+Additionally, the Submariner includes a unidirectional rotatable bezel made from ceramic or aluminum, depending on the model.
+This bezel allows divers to accurately measure dive time.
+It only moves counterclockwise to prevent accidentally extending the dive time.

-The Explorer, on the other hand, is designed for adventurers who seek to explore the world around them.
+On the other hand, Rolex designed the Explorer for adventurers who seek to explore the world around them.
 It has a stainless steel case and bracelet, which are equally durable and scratch-resistant.

-The stainless steel used in the Explorer's construction is a highly resistant alloy, known for its corrosion resistance and high strength.
-It is designed to withstand the elements and maintain its sleek appearance even after years of use.
+The stainless steel used in the Explorer's construction is a highly resistant alloy.
+Furthermore, it known for its corrosion resistance and high strength.
+The design allows it to withstand the elements and maintain its sleek appearance even after years of use.

-However, unlike the Submariner, the Explorer's bezel is fixed and does not rotate.
-This feature is intentional, as it allows the watch to maintain its streamlined appearance and is suitable for its intended use, which does not require a rotating bezel.
+However, Rolex fixed the Explorer's bezel, unlike the Submariner, which has a rotating bezel.
+This feature is intentional, as it allows the watch to maintain its streamlined appearance.
+In addition, it suitable for its intended use, which does not require a rotating bezel.

 In contrast, the Explorer's fixed bezel gives it a more streamlined and elegant appearance that is suitable for everyday wear.